 Yes.
 All comments received were compiled for preparation of the Final EIR/EIS.
 The Final EIR/EIS was approved on October 29, 2016.

-What are the refinements for the Preferred Alternative as presented in the Final EIR/EIS?
+What are the refinements for the Selected Alternative as presented in the Notice of Determination/Record of Decision?

 1. Access to Winchester - Traffic Signal at Newport Road

 2. Increased loop ramp radii at Domenigoni Parkway

 3. Shift in interchange location from Ranchland Road to Grand Avenue

 4. Westerly shift to alignment around West Hemet Hills: The alignment has been shifted west within the existing environmental study limits to reduce the cut and impacts to West Hemet Hills

 5. Increased loop ramp radii at Florida Avenue

 6. Removal of Tres Cerritos Interchange